Dr Alvy Ray Smith cofounded - or was present at the beginning of - four centers of computer graphics excellence:

 See The Pixar Touch by David A. Price (Knopf, 2008) for the best, most accurate history yet of Pixar.

-See Steve Jobs by Walter Isaacson (Simon and Schuster, 2011) for an accurate history of my involvement with Pixar and his fraught relationship with Steve Jobs.
+See Steve Jobs by Walter Isaacson (Simon and Schuster, 2011) for an accurate history of his involvement with Pixar and his fraught relationship with Steve Jobs.

 Dr Smith holds a PhD in computer science from Stanford University (dissertation: Cellular Automata Theory).
 He received an honorary doctorate from New Mexico State University, his undergraduate alma mater, in Dec 1999.